atul-2004-dev/Movie-hub/README.md

 ## Installation

-To get started with the project, follow these steps:
+To get started with  project, follow these steps:

 1. **Clone the Repository**